 First off, gather your love apples from the tree.
 You can also pick a few of them off the floor if they’ve just fallen within the hour and haven’t been bruised.
 Why waste?
 Or you could just leave them for the birds.

 Wash the love apples, chop them into halves and deseed them.

 Roughly chop the love apples into 1 cm or 1.5 cm long rectangles or squares.
 It doesn’t really matter.
 They’re going to lose water and shape later on.

-By the way, I just remembered that we also call them jams.
-I don’t know why.
+By the way, I just remembered that we also call them Jams.
+I don’t know why, I guess it’s probably short for Jamrul.
 Will ask the parents or aunts and uncles one of these days.
 If you know why though, please comment and let me know.

 Next heat some oil in a kadai or large pan, along with red kashmiri chillies, red chilly powder, hing or asafoetida, turmeric powder, methi or fenugreek seeds, rai or mustard seeds, and salt.
 Wondering why the hing?
 Because in addition to making you let out a dozen farts it also gives the food some zing.